nablarch/nablarch-document/en/application_framework/application_framework/libraries/database/database.rst

     statement.setBytes(1, new byte[] {0x30, 0x31, 0x32});
     int updateCount = statement.executeUpdate();

- サイズが大きいバイナリ値を登録更新する場合は、 :java:extdoc:`SqlPStatement#setBinaryStream <nablarch.core.db.statement.SqlPStatement.setBinaryStream(int-java.io.InputStream-int)>`
- を使用して、ファイルなどを表す :java:extdoc:`InputStream <java.io.InputStream>` から直接データベースに値を送信する。
+ When registering and updating a large binary value, use :java:extdoc:`SqlPStatement#setBinaryStream <nablarch.core.db.statement.SqlPStatement.setBinaryStream(int-java.io.InputStream-int)>` , and send values directly to the database from  :java:extdoc:`InputStream <java.io.InputStream>` which represents a file, etc.

  .. code-block:: java